See The Rotation of Pluto for additional images posted by NASA on Nov 20, 2015|

 The occultation of July 11, 2005|

-In an occultation, the occulting body (in this case, Charon) casts a shadow with the light of the star (a very faint shadow, since the star is so faint) along a path which is the same size and shape as the body, as seen from the Earth.
-If the body is spherical, the shape is the same, no matter how it is turned; but if it is irregular, the apparent shape may vary, according to the way it is turned.
-Charon was already known to be about half the size of Pluto, and with that large size, should be very nearly spherical, as a result of its (admittedly small) gravitational compression.
+In an occultation the occulting body (in this case, Charon) casts a shadow with the light of the star (a very faint shadow, since the star is so faint) along a path which is exactly the same size and shape as the body, as seen from the Earth.
+If the body is spherical the shape is the same, no matter how it is turned; but if it is irregular the apparent shape may vary according to the way it is turned.
+Charon was already known to be about half the size of Pluto, and with that large size, should be very nearly spherical as a result of its (admittedly small) gravitational compression.

-The red lines show the length of time that Charon passed in front of the star, converted to a distance measurement, by multiplying the time units by the tangential velocity of Charon, relative to the Earth (that is, the relative velocity perpendicular to our line of sight).
+The red lines show the length of time that Charon passed in front of the star, converted to a distance measurement by multiplying the time units by the tangential velocity of Charon relative to the Earth (that is, the relative velocity perpendicular to our line of sight).
 Stations which were further north observed the northern portion of the shadow, while stations which were further south observed the southern portion.
-The globe fitted over the tracks shows the estimated size of Charon, as determined from those tracks.
-If more stations could have observed the occultation, the uncertainty of the result could be reduced; but just these three tracks are in sufficient agreement to give a very precise result.
+The globe fitted over the tracks shows the estimated size of Charon as determined from those tracks.
+If more stations had observed the occultation the uncertainty of the result could be reduced; but just these three tracks are in sufficient agreement to give a very precise result.